top of page

 IMMERSION

 Compared to many standard pathology specimens, hematological and microbiological samples often need to be displayed at high magnification and oil immersion to capture a sufficient level of details.
-Only a few automated solutions allowing the acquisition of oil-immersion based whole slide images (WSI) are available, normally at very high costs due to the increased complexity.
+Only a few automated solutions allowing the acquisition of oil immersion based whole slide images (WSI) are available, normally at very high costs due to the high complexity.

-With the Microvisioneer manual scanning system, oil-based scanning at 40X, 60X or 100X objective lens magnification in turn is practical, easy and clearly more affordable than any automated solution.
+With the Microvisioneer manual scanning approach using the mvSlide software, flexible oil-based scanning across 40X, 60X and 100X oil objectives is practical, easy and clearly more affordable than any automated solution.
 As the manual scanning approach is essentially based on the integration of a traditional manual microscope, high acquisition costs become obsolete.

 Scan Parameters: